vlgiitr/papers_we_read/summaries/GameGAN.md

 The paper introduces **GameGAN**, a *generative model that learns to visually imitate a desired game by ingesting screenplay and keyboard actions during training*.
 Given a key pressed by the agent, GameGAN “renders” the next screen using a carefully designed generative adversarial network.
 It offers key advantages over existing work: memory module that builds an internal map of the environment, allowing for the agent to return to previously visited locations with high visual consistency.
 In addition, GameGAN is able to disentangle static and dynamic components within an image making the behavior of the model more interpretable, and relevant for downstream tasks that require explicit reasoning over dynamic elements.
 This enables many interesting applications such as swapping different components of the game to build new games that do not exist.

 GameGAN ingests screenplay and keyboard actions during training and aims to predict the next frame by conditioning on the action,i.e. a key pressed by the agent.
 It learns from rollouts of image and action pairs directly without having access to the underlying game logic or engine.
-GameGAN supports several applications such as transfer- ring a given game from one operating system to the other, without requiring to re-write code.
+GameGAN supports several applications such as transferring a given game from one operating system to the other, without requiring to re-write code.

 <img src='../images/GameGAN.png'>